I can truly understand why some people have trust issues with the English language…

 Either way, I digress.

 Or do I?
 Those points actually have a lot to do with how you should go about copywriting for use on billboards.
 You have a captive audience, but you still only have a couple of seconds to make your mark.
-While that might call for more imagery than words, the most creative and eye-catching boards still have a written component.
+While that might call for more imagery than words, or more abstract writing than concrete details, the most creative and eye-catching boards still have a written component.

 - What kind of billboards do you notice?